Creating & Performing a Production Run

 Enables you to print the label for this product if you have a template set up for it.
 See the Templates document for details about creating templates.

 Select the template to use to generate the label for this product from the drop-down.
+See the Templates document for more information on using and creating templates.

 Select the batch code from the drop-down to print on the labels.